Netherlands national cricket team: 2000–2009

 In early 2007, they travelled to Nairobi, Kenya to take part in Division One of the World Cricket League, finishing third out of six.
 This was followed by the 2007 World Cup in the West Indies, where they were eliminated in the first round, though they did beat Scotland along the way.

-Following the World Cup, they underwent a period of transformation.
+Following the World Cup, the team underwent a period of transformation.
 Captain Luuk van Troost retired, as did Tim de Leede and their coach Peter Cantrell.
 Daan van Bunge also opted to take a break from international cricket, and the new coach opted not to retain the services of bowling coach Ian Pont.

 In June 2007, they visited Canada, first winning an Intercontinental Cup match against Canada in King City, Ontario.
 They then won the first ODI by 117 runs, with the second one being abandoned.
 They then played a quadrangular series in Ireland, losing by ten wickets to the West Indies, and by one run to Ireland, with the game against Scotland being abandoned due to rain.

 In August 2008, The Netherlands participated in the 2009 ICC World Twenty20 Qualifier.
 This was their debut playing Twenty20 International matches.
 They finished in first place in Group B, based on their run-rate.
-After beating Scotland in the Semi-Finals, the final was abandoned due to rain and the trophy was shared between The Netherlands and Ireland.
+After beating Scotland in the semi-finals, the final was abandoned due to rain and the trophy was shared between the Netherlands and Ireland.

 The Netherlands caused a sensation in the cricketing world by beating England in the opening match of the ICC World Twenty20 2009, whilst being 500/1 outsiders.

-They lost their second match to the eventual winners Pakistan and did not qualify for the super 8 stage based on run rate.
+They lost their second match to the eventual winners Pakistan and did not qualify for the Super 8 stage based on run rate.